-The only certainty that exists is that, at present and at least until the end of March 2019, European law still stand in the UK.
-The UK currently remains a member of the EU and is covered by all its provisions.
-The situation of EWCs and SEs based on UK law, as well as the situation of UK representatives in SNBs, EWCs and SEs; it thus remains unchanged for now.
+The only certainty is that, at present and at least until end December 2020 (unless the transition period is extended), European law still applies in the UK.
+Although the UK is formally no longer a member of the EU, a transition period is running during which the UK is covered by all EU laws4.

+The situation of EWCs and SEs based on UK law, as well as the situation of UK representatives in SNBs, EWCs and SEs thus remains unchanged for now.

 The same rights and duties are secured and continue to fully apply.
-Should multinational companies question the right of UK representatives to participate in SNB's, EWC's, SE's or any other EU activities, or whether certain obligations still apply, it should be made crystal clear that nothing at all has changed as yet.
+Should multinational companies question the right of UK representatives to participate in SNBs, EWCs, SEs or any other EU activities, or whether certain obligations still apply, it should be made crystal clear that nothing at all has changed as yet.
+Should management insist on excluding UK representatives from the SNB, the EWC or the SE-Works Council (SE-WC) or SE corporate board, please immediately inform your European Trade Union Federation (see contact list at the end of the document).